zainh-mw/matlab-proxy/README.md

 Simulink Online is supported exclusively on Linux platforms starting from MATLAB R2024b.

 ## Security
-We take your security concerns seriously, and will attempt to address all concerns.
-`matlab-proxy` uses several other python packages, and depend on them to fix their own vulnerabilities.

-All security patches will be released as a new version of the package.
-Patches are never backported to older versions or releases of the package.
-Using the latest version will provide the latest available security updates or patches.
+The `matlab-proxy` package uses several other Python packages, and relies on these packages to address their vulnerabilities.
+Security patches for `matlab-proxy` are released as new versions of the package.
+Patches are never backported to older versions.
+Use the latest version of the package for the latest security updates.

 ## Feedback

 MathWorks encourages you to try this package in your environment and provide feedback.

-To request technical support or submit an enhancement request, [Create an Issue (Github)](https://github.com/mathworks/matlab-proxy/issues).
+To request technical support or submit an enhancement request, [Create a Github Issue](https://github.com/mathworks/matlab-proxy/issues).